idealista/mysql_role/README.md

 ## Getting Started

 These instructions will get you a copy of the role for your Ansible playbook.
-Once launched, it will install an [MySQL Database](https://www.mysql.com/) in a Debian system.
+Once launched, it will install an [MySQL Database](https://www.mysql.com/) or [MariaDB server](https://mariadb.org/) in a Debian system.

 ### Prerequisities